keijiro/HdrpVatExample/README.md

   BPP format with sacrificing quality.
 For normal maps, "RGB 16 bit" is recommended.
 - Compression: "None" is recommended.
-You can try other options, but usually they don't work under a non-power of two resolution.
+You can try other options, but usually they don't work with non-power of two textures.

 ![importer](https://i.imgur.com/01SK60b.png)